 Tip 1 - Identify Tech Business Objectives

 As a recruiter or an HR or an entrepreneur, first of all, understand the job and business requirements well.
 Consult a knowledgeable and experienced tech expert who can listen to your goals and recommend the right technical language, platform, etc for your business.

-Once you have decided the technology and platform now learn and understand the job role you are hiring for.
-For example, Saying that you need IT Specialist isn’t really meaningful because it doesn’t represent what you really need.
+Once you have decided on the technology and platform now learn and understand the job role to hire tech talent.
+For example, Saying that you need an IT Specialist isn’t really meaningful because it doesn’t represent what you really need.
 What you might need instead is a back-end software developer or an expert in building product software.

 Tip 2 - Ask for help

 Once you have established the tech business objectives, now it’s time to clearly list the skills required.
 Consult techies here.
 It is important to be extremely clear about the skills you seek and the responsibilities the new hires will have.

 If you are an entrepreneur hiring techies for your startup